ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 #### Configure Device Plugin extended selectors in virtual environments

 SR-IOV Network Device Plugin supports running in a virtualized environment.
-However, not all device selectors are applicable as the VFs are passthrough to the VM without any association to their respective PF, hence any device selector that relies on the association between a VF and its PF will not work and therefore the pfNames and rootDevices extended selectors will not work in a virtual deployment.
+However, not all device selectors are applicable as the VFs (Virtual Functions) are passthrough to the VM (Virtual Machine) without any association to their respective PF (Physical Function), hence any device selector that relies on the association between a VF and its PF will not work and therefore the pfNames and rootDevices extended selectors will not work in a virtual deployment.
 The common selector pciAddress can be used to select the virtual device.

 #### Configuring SR-IOV Resources
 Perform the following steps on the bare-metal host for enabling SR-IOV.